RLAlpha49/Code-Lines/README.md

     - Under 'System Variables', find the 'Path' variable, select it, and click on 'Edit'.
     - In the 'Variable value' field, append the full path to the directory containing the batch file.

-Now, you should be able to run your script from anywhere by typing line-counter.bat into your command prompt, followed by any arguments the script accepts.
+Now, you should be able to run the script from anywhere by typing line-counter.bat into the command prompt, followed by any arguments the script accepts.

 To make the script executable as line-counter instead of line-counter.bat, you can create an alias in Windows: